-Pine cone fire starters are the perfect gift for someone who enjoys a colorful fire.
+Pine cone fire starters are the perfect gift for someone who enjoys a colorful fire whether sitting around the campfire or in the living room fireplace.
 Easy enough for kids to make (with a little adult supervision); they can be packaged in a great basket for an inexpensive gift.

 How to Make Pine Cone Fire Starters

 Start by gathering pine cones and allow them to dry completely.
 Most neighborhoods and parks will be happy to have you pick up those that have fallen but always ask first.
 If you don't have access to free pine cones, you can always buy some at the craft store or online from Amazon.

 - Candle wax dye colors or broken crayons

 - Salt Substitute with Potassium (creates violet flames)

 If you want to create colorful flames, fill a plastic bucket or tub with two quarts hot water.
 Add one cup of your chosen additive (do not mix additives).
 Soak the pine cones for eight hours.
 Remove and allow to dry completely.

 To create the wax coating, melt the clear candle wax in a double boiler and add the desired candle dye color or crayons to create colored wax.
 I like to add the color that will correspond with the final flame colors.